Skip to main content

 Classroom Suggestions

-• Engage: In small groups ask students to compare and contrast Iowa marine fossils and modern sea shells/snail shells (Brachiopods can be collected at the Fossil & Prairie Preserve in Rockford.).
+• Engage in small groups by asking students to compare and contrast Iowa marine fossils and modern sea shells/snail shells (Brachiopods can be collected at the Fossil & Prairie Preserve in Rockford.).

-• Explore: Share the phenomena and discuss the diversity of marine life in Iowa.
+• Share the phenomenon and discuss the diversity of marine life in Iowa.

-• Field Trip: Take students on a field trip to either the Devonian Fossil Gorge in Coralville or Fossil & Prairie Preserve in Rockford, Iowa.
+• Take students on a field trip to either the Devonian Fossil Gorge in Coralville or Fossil & Prairie Preserve in Rockford, Iowa.
 Contact a local rock quarry and ask if they have fossils you could use in your classroom.
-You could also ask the rock quarry’s geologist if they would speak to your students
+You could also ask the rock quarry’s geologist if they would speak to your students.

 Iowa Core Alignment